drewokane/drewokane.github.io/_posts/2016-02-23-code_highlighting.md

 > regressor.score(Xvalidation, yvalidation)
 ```

-That is a totoal of five lines of code to:
+That is a total of five lines of code to:

 1. Fit a model
 2. Predict at new x values